-Google actually suggests using PPC automation and smart ad bidding, as it saves you time and increases the performance of your ads.
+Heck, even Google suggests using PPC automation and smart ad bidding, as it saves you time and increases the performance of your ads.

-Even though it might seem like a set and forget system, there are many details that go into the initial setup of automated PPC campaigns.
+There’s still a lot of work to do when automating PPC campaigns, too.
+Even though it might seem like a set-and-forget system, there are many details that go into the initial setup of automated PPC campaigns.

 For example, you still need to determine which bidding strategies fit your business or what kind of results you want to target.

 Also, even an automated campaign can have hiccups.
 It’s essential to continue monitoring your campaigns even if you choose to use automated PPC tools.
 The work involved in an automated PPC campaign could be less intense than a manual campaign, but don’t let this make you become a lazy marketer just because you think the computer is handling it.